Internal vs External Penetration Testing

 External penetration testing uses a range of methods to identify vulnerabilities and safely exploit weaknesses in internet facing assets.
 Common techniques include:

-Internal and external penetration tests both assess an organization’s security posture, but they target different threat scenarios, use different techniques, and yield different insights.
+External and internal penetration tests both assess an organization’s security posture, but they target different threat scenarios, use different techniques, and yield different insights.
 Understanding how they differ helps teams prioritize resources and address security risks more effectively.

 1. Source of Attack